 An innovation management system, like any other business initiative, cannot be deemed successful without a way to measure outcomes.
 It’s important to measure innovation in innovative ways; when choosing performance indicators, identify metrics that give you real insight into the impact of strategic creativity.

 Just as innovation management touches each piece of the innovation cycle, so should your evaluation and analysis of the process.
 Utilizing reporting designed to map the competitive landscape and identify innovative ideas can guide your innovation management framework.
 To help leaders and inventors identify market disruption and opportunities for innovation, turn to InnovationQ®.
 Throughout the ideation process, your inventors can rely on the feedback of a Technology Vitality Report to effectively allocate R&D resources on their most novel ideas.
-For a deep dive into the overall success of an ongoing innovation management program, uncover innovation intelligence with our Patent Intelligence Report Service.
+For a deep dive into the overall success of an ongoing innovation management program, uncover innovation intelligence with our Portfolio Intelligence Report Service.